Sunday, May 19, 2024

 to whisk a thicker roux

-from a flower’s fat sorrow,
+from a flour’s fat sorrow—

-begin to masquerade
+begin to masquerade as faith

-as faith or even masculinity?
+or even masculinity?

-Or do they merely mean
+Or do they risk dissolving

 the Rumi in you

-turns to sense
+may turn to sense

 what separates us

-from the nay in name
+from the Ney in name

-or returns to view
+or return to view

 how some become lovers